top of page

 There was a saying in Vryburg that when you met someone in the street, you didn’t look them eye to eye, instead you both looked heavenwards to see if – maybe- there was a sign of rain!!
 Rainfall was minimal annually and the heat intense as we weren’t too far from the Kalahari Desert.

-Jewish families ran businesses in manufacturing, trade, retail, services and hospitality.
-In this section I seek to describe the main businesses run by Jewish families and the commercial ventures of the community.
+Jewish families operated businesses in manufacturing, trade, retail, services, and hospitality.
+In this section, I aim to describe the main businesses led by Jewish families and the community’s commercial ventures.

 From mid-1882 a few Jews began to trickle back into the town.
 As before, the majority of Jewish inhabitants were storekeepers.
 Roadside hotels began to spring up within the district, many of which had Jewish proprietors.
 These were essentially trading stores, which catered to weary travelers who needed refreshment after a long journey.
 Sleeping quarters were usually behind the store.
 Inn keeping had been an age-old occupation practiced by Jews in Eastern Europe which they were able to bring with them to their new land.
 Many of these roadside hotel proprietors went on to become respected hoteliers in the small towns throughout the country.
 By 1885 there were fifteen of these Jewish owned establishments in the Potchefstroom district.
 The peripatetic nature of these immigrants allowed them to successfully adapt in their adopted homes and provide services to fellow travelers whom they encountered on their way.
 As more immigrants began arriving and working as smouse these roadside hotels were popular places to meet up with old friends, reminisce about der Heim, and build new relationships with locals."